microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ![Run Hello World](./helloWorld.gif)

-We used C/C++ code as a source for our WebAssembly.
-Because WASI is a standard there are other toolchains that support the WASI (e.g. have a compile target `wasm32-wasi`).
-Examples are: [Rust](https://www.rust-lang.org/), [.NET](https://github.com/dotnet/dotnet-wasi-sdk) or [Swift](https://swiftwasm.org/)
+We used C/C++ code as a source for the WebAssembly.
+Because WASI is a standard there are other toolchains that support WASI.
+Examples are: [Rust](https://www.rust-lang.org/), [.NET](https://github.com/dotnet/dotnet-wasi-sdk) or [Swift](https://swiftwasm.org/).

 ## VS Code's WASI Implementation

 WASI and the VS Code API share concepts like a file system or stdio (e.g. a terminal).
 This enabled us to implement the WASI specification on top of the VS Code API.
-However the different execution behavior was a challenge: WebAssembly code execution is sync (e.g. once a WebAssembly execution started, the JavaScript worker is blocked until the execution finished) in WASM execution is sync  whereas most of the API of VS Code's and the browser is async.
+However, the different execution behavior was a challenge: WebAssembly code execution is sync (e.g. once a WebAssembly execution started, the JavaScript worker is blocked until the execution finished) whereas most of the API of VS Code and the browser is async.
 For instance reading from a file in WASI is sync while the corresponding VS Code API is async.
 This characteristic causes two problems for the execution of WebAssembly code inside VS Code extension host worker:

 - we need to prevent the extension host from being blocked while executing WebAssembly code since this would block other extensions from being executed.
 - a mechanism is needed to implement the sync WASI API on top of the async VS Code and browser API.